BrunoLaine/perftest/README.md

 docker-compose logs perftest-back
 ```

+## Backend APIs
+- get /url
+  - returns the url currently monitored
+- get /metrics
+  - returns the raw metrics for the selected timeframe
+  - query params: since, until, url: can return data from url not currently monitored
+- get /metrics/(metricsType)
+  - returns the metrics of the selected type formatted for graphing
+  - query params: since, until, url
+- delete /metrics
+  - delete all metrics for selected url
+  - query params: url

+Note: the default url is the currently monitored and the default timeframe is one hour.

 ## Running in dev mode
 1. Start the database with `docker-compose up -d mongo`
 2. Start the backend with `cd perftest-back && npm run watch <url to monitor> <polling interval> <port>`